 - Make the baby prone to future problems with the lungs or breathing

-Drinking alcohol during pregnancy can lead to a pattern of birth defects that includes mental retardation and certain physical problems.
+Drinking alcohol during pregnancy can lead to a pattern of birth defects that includes intellectual disability and certain physical problems.
 No amount of alcohol is known to be safe while pregnant, and there’s no safe time during pregnancy to drink.